Table of Contents

-Most of us love our dogs like children.
-Sadly, the law doesn't recognize them as such, and we can't claim them as dependents on our taxes.
+Most of us love our dogs like children, but the law doesn't recognize them as such, and we can't claim them as dependents on our taxes.

-In 2015, Michigan Representative Thaddeus McCotter has introduced a bill called the HAPPY Act, allowing deductions of up to $3,500 a year for pet expenses.
+In 2015, Michigan Representative Thaddeus McCotter introduced a bill called the HAPPY Act, allowing deductions of up to $3,500 a year for pet expenses.